sephz/sephz.github.io/index.md

 <i class="fa fa-github"></i> <a href="http://github.com/sephz">sephz</a>
 </div>

-A Linux enthusiast, PHP developer with 12 years of experience.
+A Linux enthusiast, PHP developer with 14 years of experience.

 ## Currently

-I'm an IT Solution Specialist at Achiko Limited., base in Malaysia.
-Here I am maintaining, and extending the payment gateway system written by myself, managing the architecture of the system, which it is hosted in AWS.
+I am a Senior Software Developer at IMT Tech Sdn.
+Bhd, Malaysia.
+Here I am maintaining, and extending the property management system, managing the architecture of the system, which it is hosted in DO.

 ## Work Experience

-`2011-present`
+`2011-2020`
 __PT Progressivmedia Indonesia__ Tech Sepcialist, co-founded Mimopay, then acquired by Achiko Limited.
 Developed the initial version of system in Codeigniter 2.2, later rewrote it using laravel 5+.
 Handling the servers of the system, from physical servers, later migrated to AWS.
 Integrated APIs from different service providers, ( telco, banks, ewallets ).
 Provide integration supports to more than 100 partners.
 Managing a 9 person team of developers and customer service representatives.

 `2011-2011`